xyanz/PongX/readme.md

 - Adhere to the [AirBnB style guide](https://github.com/airbnb/javascript) for writing your JavaScript
 - Adhere to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing your HTML/CSS

+Your presentation must:

+- Be at least 5 slides
+- Use easy-to-understand language and avoid too much "insider" terminology
+- Include at least one wireframe that shows your game page
+- Include a screenshot of the existing landing page you've replicated
+- Answer the following questions:
+	- What features did include?
+	- Were there any constraints you had to work with? (e.g. technological, timing, content, etc.)
+	- Is there any other information you think might help us (your stakeholders) understand what you've built?

 **Bonus**

 - If a two-player game, design logic for winning & visually display which player won (why: not all games have one winner)